Islay: World wars

 During World War I two troop ships foundered off Islay within a few months of each other in 1918.
 The SS Tuscania, a converted British liner carrying American Doughboys to France, was torpedoed by SM UB-77 on 5 February with the loss of over 160 lives and now lies in deep water 6.4 km west of the Mull of Oa.
 On 6 October HMS Otranto was involved in a collision with HMS Kashmir in heavy seas while similarly transporting American Doughboys from New York Harbor.
 Otranto lost steering and drifted towards the west coast of the Rinns.
 Answering her SOS the destroyer HMS Mounsey attempted to come alongside and managed to rescue over 350 men.
 Nonetheless, the Otranto was wrecked on the shore near Machir Bay with a total loss of 431 lives.
 A monument was erected on the coast of The Oa by the American Red Cross to commemorate the sinking of these two ships.
 A military cemetery was created at Kilchoman where the dead from both nations in the latter disaster were buried (all but one of the American bodies were later exhumed and returned home).

 During World War II, the RAF built an airfield at Glenegedale which later became the civil airport for Islay.
 There was also an RAF Coastal Command flying boat base at Bowmore from 13 March 1941 using Loch Indaal.
 In 1944 an RCAF 422 Squadron Sunderland flying boat's crew were rescued after their aircraft landed off Bowmore but broke from her moorings in a gale and sank.
 There was an RAF Chain Home radar station at Saligo Bay and RAF Chain Home Low station at Kilchiaran.

 Economy

-The mainstays of the modern Islay economy are agriculture and fishing, distilling and tourism.
+The mainstays of the modern Islay economy are agriculture, fishing, distilling, and tourism.